Search Our Database

 ?>

-3) Save and exit the file.
-Then, configure php-fpm by typing:
+Save and close the file.
+Next, configure PHP-FPM by editing the configuration file:

 vi /etc/php-fpm.d/www.conf